 Take your needle and a long piece of thread about 18-24 inches long with the tail knotted, begin stitching a straight stitch about 1/4″ to 1/2″ from the edge of the fabric.
 Draw the fabric tight and tie off the thread.

 (If you like you can slip stitch or use a blanket stitch to attach a piece of felt on the back to cover where the fabric was pulled together.
 This is optional.)

-Get my free embroidery pattern for the Hello, Spwing! in my Resource Library.
-Sign up for free access!
+Get this free embroidery pattern in my Resource Library.